larshp/abapOpenChecks/README.md

 - clear directly after definition of local variable
 - no DATA definitions in MODULE
 - comments on single lines starting with " that can be replaced with *
+- CASE without OTHERS

 Common static class to ensure good performance
 One class per check, grouping similar

+Design goals
+try and see if it works out
+performance not high priority
+unit test'able
+only english

 Clearance program